DoctorMcKay/node-websocket13-jsonrpc/README.md

 ### id

-A string containing a random ID assigned to this connection.
-Connection IDs are guaranteed unique for any given set of active connections, but once a connection is closed its ID can be reused immediately.
+A string containing a UUIDv4 assigned to this connection.

 ### remoteAddress